 As a retired CPA, Janice welcomes the opportunity to use her accounting skills to give back to the community.
 From growing up in a small town where community was important to being a Rotarian for over 30 years, service is an integral part of her life.
 She especially enjoys working with youth through Interact, Rotaract and the Boots for Kids program.
 As a Burnaby resident, she is also environmentally active with Eagle Creek Streamkeepers and the Burnaby Lake Park Society.
 BASES is a perfect fit for her by combining her skills and interests providing opportunities for youth through raising funds in an environmentally responsible way.

-Kathy Richardson (Recording Secretary)
+Cathy Milne (Recording Secretary)

 Brenda Hain (Director at Large)